pouravipawar/PCOS-Detection/README.md

 **Keywords** — Polycystic Ovary Syndrome (PCOS), Early detection, Machine learning, Feature selection, PCOS detection, Hormonal and lifestyle factors

+## Note on Code Availability

+This repository contains the HTML and CSS files used in the frontend development of the PCOS detection project.
+The core logic and machine learning model code have been withheld from public access to maintain confidentiality and protect the proprietary work involved in this research.

+If you have any inquiries or require additional information about the project, please feel free to contact me directly.
+I am happy to discuss the methodology and findings within appropriate boundaries.

 # Output

 ![Screenshot 2025-01-06 235812](https://github.com/user-attachments/assets/fded6168-1d8e-40c7-9060-386366226e99)